LLMEffiChecker: Understanding and Testing Efficiency Degradation of Large Language Models: Motivation Preliminary Study

 \subsubsection{Study Results}

-The statistic results of the output length are shown in \tabref{tab:statistic} (full results could be found in an anonymous website~\footnote{https://github.com/SeekingDream/NMTSloth}).
-Column ``Target Length'' shows the target sentence length under different quantiles, and Column ``Target and Source Ratio'' shows the ratio of sentence length between the source and target.
+The statistic results of the output length are shown in \tabref{tab:statistic} (full results could be found in an anonymous website~\footnote{https://github.com/Cap-Ning/LLMEffiChecker}).
+Column ``Quantile of Target Length'' shows the target sentence length under different quantiles, and Column ``Quantile of Length Ratio'' shows the ratio of sentence length between the source and target.
 From the results, we observe that the lengths of target sentences (ground truth) are in sparse distributions.
 Particularly, the ratio of sentence length between the source and target exhibits rather large variance.
 For instance, the length of target sentence varies from 4 to 97 and the ratio is from 0.62 to 13.75 for language \texttt{fr} and \texttt{en}.
-As a result, setting a small \texttt{max\_length} field will lead to low-precision translation results.
-For instance, in the last line of \tabref{tab:statistic}, \ie translating \texttt{zh} to \texttt{ru}, if setting \texttt{max\_length} to 42, at least 50\% of data will not be translated completely.
+As a result, setting a small \texttt{max\_length} field will lead to low-precision generation results.
+For instance, in the last line of \tabref{tab:statistic}, \ie generating \texttt{zh} to \texttt{ru}, if setting \texttt{max\_length} to 42, at least 50\% of data will not be generated completely.
 Thus, we can conclude that the intuitive solution, \ie setting a small \texttt{max\_length} field, is impractical to avoid efficiency degradation issues.
-On the contrary, setting a sufficiently large \texttt{max\_length} can address the limitation of incomplete translation while not incurring efficiency issues for any ordinary inputs due to the EOS mechanism.
+On the contrary, setting a sufficiently large \texttt{max\_length} can address the limitation of incomplete text generation while not incurring efficiency issues for any ordinary inputs due to the EOS mechanism.